saulpw/visidata/docs/customize.md

 Any numeric aggregator can be added!

-Supply a space-separated list of aggreagator names to `options.describe_aggrs` in your .visidatarc.
+Supply a space-separated list of aggregator names to `options.describe_aggrs` in your .visidatarc.

 ```
 options.describe_aggrs = 'mean stdev irr'